 The musty smell of clothing in vintage shops, and the smell of old bookshops.

-The moment in a song where the drums lock into syncopation with the guitar, and it sounds like a little machine ticking along.
+The moment in a song where the drums syncopate with the guitar, and it sounds like a little machine.

-Black clothing and things that are shiny, because my visual aesthetic was made by 80’s postpunk music videos and has never developed after that.
+Black clothing and shiny things, because my visual aesthetic was made by 80’s postpunk music videos.

 Cookies n’ cream milkshakes.

-Petting a dog who has just dried off from a bath and is very soft, and he’s still unhappy that he got the bath, but being petted afterwards makes it worth the bath, sort of.
+Petting a dog who has just dried off from a bath and he’s very soft, that’s good.
+He’s still unhappy that he got the bath, but being petted afterwards makes it worth the bath, sort of.

 They’re not universal, except maybe the dog one, but to me, they’re good.